zarvis-ai/community/docs/getting_started/dockerfile.rst

 Zarvis reads Dockerfile_ in the repository root.

 #.
 Connect your Github project.
 #.
-Select branch that includes Dockerfile_ and deploy in 'Deploy' tab.
+Select a branch that includes Dockerfile_ and deploy in the 'Deploy' tab.
 #.
-Zarvis build Dockerfile_ and deploy to staging.
+Zarvis builds Dockerfile_ and deploys to staging.
 #.
 Optionally, promote to production and get production url.
 #.
 Optionally, configure access control in 'Setting' tab.